Local Ferries in Croatia: Guide to Getting around the Country by Sea

 All local and international car ferries and local catamarans can now be booked online.
 Click here for online Jadrolinija booking in four languages (Croatian, English, Italian and German.
 There are Jadrolinija offices in all coastal and island towns that have a ferry connection.

 This small privately owned shipping company is famous for its excellent fast catamaran connections.
 Since Jadrolinija in 2014 has abolished Rijeka to Dubrovnik ferry, this small company has introduced very popular (in this moment the only connection), route from Split to Dubrovnik (only passengers).

 Starting from April 16th 2018 there is a new tourist high-speed catamaran line Split-Brac (Milna)-Hvar-Korcula-Mljet-Dubrovnik and return.
-You can check their new sailing schedule, points of sale and ticket prices here!
-Booking online is also available!
-Read more why this line is perfect for Central Dalmatia islands hopping enthusiasts!

 Below you’ll find a list of ferries in Croatia run by smaller companies that serve to enhance and fill holes in some areas where Jadrolinija (state company) fails to provide adequate service.

 - Bura Line – a small shipping company operating in Split.
 It runs summer ship connection from Split to Trogir and Ciovo peninsula